davidsgolding/davidsgolding.github.io/index.md

 layout: page
 ---

 I'm a researcher in Chicago.
-My research looks at decolonial theory, development, international education, governmentality, and neoliberalism.
+My research looks at coloniality, development, international education, governmentality, and neoliberalism.

 My articles have appeared in *Compare: A Journal of Comparative and International Education*, *Postcolonial Studies*, *Journal of Peace Education*, and elsewhere.
 I also review manuscripts for journals such as *Critical Studies in Education*, *Television and New Media*, and *Journal for Critical Education Policy Studies*.